- City of Bad Gandersheim

 The Tankumsee covers an area of around 62 hectares and has a sandy beach of approx. 1,000 metres in length.

-The lake and the local recreation area offer a wide range of leisure activities such as fishing, swimming and bathing, a giant slide, mini-golf, children's bumper cars, sailing, surfing, tennis, barbecues, disc-golf, balloon trips and boat hire.
+The lake and the local recreation area offer a wide range of leisure activities such as fishing, swimming and bathing, mini-golf, children's bumper cars, sailing, surfing, tennis, barbecues, disc-golf and boat hire.
 A camping site, caravan parks, the Seehotel and holiday homes offer accommodation possibilities.

 BernsteinSee (Amber Lake)